 Customers include commercial businesses, government agencies, associations, and individuals.

 Travelers' offerings are distributed through about 13,000 independent agents and brokers across the US.
-In business and international, some 11,400 agents are supported by three customer service centers and more than 130 field offices.
+In business and international, some 11,300 agents are supported by three customer service centers and about 130 field offices.
+International also writes business abroad, where its products are distributed through Lloyd's wholesale and retail brokers.

-The personal products are distributed through some 11,000 independent agents, employee and affinity groups, and direct marketing.
-Meanwhile, the bond & specialty insurance segment distributes products through more than 6,000 independent agents and brokers.
+Personal products are distributed through some 11,000 independent agents, employee and affinity groups, and direct marketing.
+Meanwhile, the Bond & Specialty Insurance segment distributes products through some 5,900 independent agents and brokers.

-Though Travelers has reduced its international holdings in recent years, the company is pursuing opportunities in emerging markets such as Brazil; for example, it is buying a 95% stake in the property/casualty operations of its J. Malucelli joint venture in that country.
+Though Travelers has reduced its international holdings in recent years, the company is pursuing opportunities in emerging markets such as Brazil.
+For example, in 2015 it bought a 95% stake in the property/casualty operations of its J. Malucelli joint venture in that country (which now operates under the Travelers brand).
 The firm is also considering expansion in high-growth countries such as India and China.

 The company's claims management strategy is focused on segmentation of claims and appropriate technical specialization to drive effective claim resolution practices.